fjp/fjp.github.io/collections/_design-patterns/composite-pattern.md

 A `Component` can implement default behavior for its `Leaf` and `Composite` subclasses.
 If a base class method is different in the subclasses a valid default implementation is to throw an exception.

+There are many design tradeoffs in implementing Composite.
+You need to balance transparency and safety with your needs.
 Note that depending on the perspective, not all methods make sense for both subclasses of the `Component` interface.
 For example, the child node management methods `add()`, `remove()` and `getChild()` seem incorret when applied on a `Leaf` node.
 However, a leaf node can be seen as a node with zero children.
 The Composite Pattern takes the [Single Responsibility Principle](/design-patterns/) and trades it for *transparency*.